RHNTC Birth Control Method Options

 Testing and treatment for STIs (sexually transmitted infections)

 Reproductive health screenings

 - Have children when you are ready

 - Become healthier before and during a pregnancy

 - Make your own decisions about birth control

 The results of your check up and lab tests will be explained to you.
 Family planning staff will educate and counsel you about birth control methods, including fertility awareness-based methods and abstinence (not having sex).
 This will help you choose the best method of birth control that benefits your lifestyle.

 The staff at the clinic will treat you as a unique person with your own needs and questions.
-Remember to have an open discussion with your partner about the method(s) that would be best for both of you.
+Remember to have an open discussion with your partner about the method(s) best for both of you.

-STIs and STDs most commonly are passed during vaginal, anal or oral sex.
-Be alert for possible symptoms of an STI/STD.
-Symptom may not always occur.
-If you have an STI/STD, it is important to get treated as soon as possible.
-Ask about partner notification, too.
-Male latex condoms and female condoms, when used properly, are the only methods of contraception that can help protect you against STI/STD.
+STIs most commonly are passed during vaginal, anal or oral sex.
+Be alert for possible symptoms of an STI.
+Symptoms may not always occur.
+If you have an STI, it is important for you and your partners to get treated as soon as possible.
+Male condoms and female latex condoms, when used properly, are the only methods of contraception that can help protect you against STIs.